Frequently Asked Questions

 How can I know that we would be a good fit?

 The process of determining fit doesn't end after the initial consultation; it's an ongoing dialogue throughout our work together, and we will regularly check in on your progress and feelings about our therapeutic relationship.
-Ultimately, my goal is to create a safe and trusting space where you can tell your healing story and become the author of your own narrative.
+Ultimately, our goal is to create a safe and trusting space where you can tell your healing story and become the author of your own narrative.

 What should I expect?